lovemearowlet/nixless/README.md

 # nixless
-a suckless styled nix thing
+a suckless styled nix thing (kinda a joke obv)